hyper-ml/jupyter-extensions/README.md

 * you want to continue working on an approach and try several other approaches at the same time in background
 * you are sharing expensive resources like GPU with others in your team or univ

-### About hyperML
-hyperML is a radically simplifies on-cloud machine learning for teams/developers.
-Scale your training jobs right from jupyter labs session or launch a notebook with click of button.
-Read more details at https://www.hyperml.com

 ### Requirements
 - Jupyter Labs (>2.0.0)
 - hyperML (>0.9.0)